EN TR

 04

-Topology optimization of panel geometry reduces aluminum usage by 23% without compromising strength.
+Topology optimization of panel geometry reduces aluminum usage by 23% in the model without compromising computed strength.

 23% material saved